cisco-intersight/terraform-provider-intersight/website/docs/d/storage_virtual_drive_extension.html.markdown

 sidebar_current: "docs-intersight-data-source-storageVirtualDriveExtension"
 description: |-
 Information of virtual drives as reported by a storage controller.
 In certain cases like S-series servers, virtual drive information will be reported by the controller separately and this represents such information.
 ---

 # Data Source: intersight_storage_virtual_drive_extension
 Information of virtual drives as reported by a storage controller.
 In certain cases like S-series servers, virtual drive information will be reported by the controller separately and this represents such information.
 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance:
-* `bootable`:(string)It shows virtual drive is bootable.
+* `bootable`:(string)"It shows virtual drive is bootable."
 * `container_id`:(int)
 * `device_mo_id`:(string)
-* `dn`:(string)The Distinguished Name unambiguously identifies an object in the system.
+* `dn`:(string)"The Distinguished Name unambiguously identifies an object in the system."
 * `drive_state`:(string)
-* `moid`:(string)The unique identifier of this Managed Object instance.
+* `moid`:(string)"The unique identifier of this Managed Object instance."
 * `name`:(string)
-* `object_type`:(string)The fully-qualified type of this managed object, i.e. the class name.This property is optional.
-The ObjectType is implied from the URL path.If specified, the value of objectType must match the class name specified in the URL path.
+* `object_type`:(string)"The fully-qualified type of this managed object, i.e. the class name.\nThis property is optional.
+The ObjectType is implied from the URL path.\nIf specified, the value of objectType must match the class name specified in the URL path."
 * `oper_device_id`:(string)
-* `rn`:(string)The Relative Name uniquely identifies an object within a given context.
+* `rn`:(string)"The Relative Name uniquely identifies an object within a given context."
 * `uuid`:(string)
 * `vendor_uuid`:(string)
 * `virtual_drive_dn`:(string)
-* `virtual_drive_id`:(string)It shows virtual drive Id.
+* `virtual_drive_id`:(string)"It shows virtual drive Id."